yabrira/data_innovation_workshop/preparation.md

 Once your source is configured, it will appear in your workspace like this:
 ![](misc/img/source_done.png)

+## Part 3 - Create a Google analytics instance

+As a desination we will be using Google Analytics.
+If you do not have a GA account to use please go

+1. Create or sign in to your Analytics account:
+...Go to google.com/analytics
+...Do one of the following:
+......To create an account, click Start for free.
+......To sign in to your account, Click Sign in to Analytics.

+2. [Set up a property in your Analytics account](https://support.google.com/analytics/answer/1042508).
+A property represents your website or app, and is the collection point in Analytics for the data from your site or app.
+In our case we need a "Web" property.

 ## [>>> onwards to exercise 1](exercise1.md/)